HathorNetwork/hathor-wallet/QA.md

     1. Close the wallet.
     1. Install the new version of Hathor Wallet.
     1. Open Hathor Wallet.
 It should be on lock screen.
-    1. Unlock it and check that you transactions were loaded with correct balance.
+    1. Unlock it and check that you transactions were loaded with correct balance (it's ok if there are no transactions).
-    1. You may know reset your wallet.
+    1. You may now reset your wallet.

 1. **Initialization**
     1. Try to click 'Get started' without selecting checkbox (must show error).